PuppyPi/datashets-java-google-sheets/README.md

-# datashets-java-google-sheets
+# richdatashets-live-google-sheets-java
-A connector for Datashets to Google Sheets (in Java)
+A connector for Richdatashets to Google Sheets (in Java)